egel-lang/egel/man/egel.1.md

    `(0 1)` is just as legal as `(cons 'a' nil)`

- * Rewriting is done with the pattern-matching abstraction, uppercase letters denote variables.
+ * Rewriting is done with the pattern-matching anonymous abstraction, uppercase letters denote variables.

    `[ X -> X ]` , `[ (cons HEAD TAIL) -> HEAD ]`